markniu/Bed_Distance_sensor/README.md

 ## Auto bed level --- Bed Distance Sensor

-BDsensor is a high resolution inductive **Bed Distance Sensor**, it can measure the distance from bed to nozzle with distance resolution 0.01mm. there is now no distance sensor used on the **3D printer** for it's high price with this high resoluion for example [IWFK20Z8704](https://www.walkerindustrial.com/IWFK-20Z8704-S35A-BAUMER-10155694-p/iwfk-20z8704-s35a.htm),all the bed level sensor used now on 3D printer is proximity e.g. the BLTouch.
+BDsensor is a high resolution inductive **Bed Distance Sensor**, it can measure the distance from bed to nozzle with distance resolution 0.01mm. there is now no distance sensor used on the **3D printer** for it's high price with this high resoluion for example [IWFK20Z8704](https://www.walkerindustrial.com/IWFK-20Z8704-S35A-BAUMER-10155694-p/iwfk-20z8704-s35a.htm),all the bed level sensor used now on 3D printer is proximity switch e.g. the BLTouch.

 ### Distance resolution: 0.01mm
 ### Sense and adjust Z at every point in real time